alphonse-lin/alphonse.github.io/general-info/projects.md

 - **A low-cost photoacoustic spectrometer (current)**

-- [Low-cost Aerosol Sensors](https://dr-fischer.github.io/wheeCAIR/grsm_purchase-2019.html) (current): We build low cost (~$100), battery-powered, portable nephelometeric for hyper-local monitoring of particulate matter concentration and personal exposure in Western North Carolina.
-And example of the of the device's response to woodsmoke is shown in the figure below.
+- [Low-cost Aerosol Sensors](https://dr-fischer.github.io/wheeCAIR/grsm_purchase-2019.html) (current): We build low cost (~$100), battery-powered, portable nephelometeric sensors for hyper-local monitoring of particulate matter concentration and personal exposure in Western North Carolina.
+An example of the of the device's response to woodsmoke is shown in the figure below.

 ![Data from the WheeCAIR sensor with an image of woodsmoke shown](/assets/img/projects/wheeCAIR-snowday.png)